 My change in tact came about after yet another argument with my older sons last week about why they needed to do their school work.
 I had a lightbulb moment.
 Rather than arguing about it, maybe I should be questioning how worthwhile a lot of what they are being given right now is.
 My sons lost all motivation long ago.
 After initially agreeing that they must just do core subjects and not worry about things like German and Music that they have no interest in, they have now been further alienated by work they see as pointless – the likes of geometry and analysing the same dated books for weeks on end that I studied in school nearly thirty years ago.
 Instead of convincing my sons of the purpose behind it, I took a deep breath and tried to see it from their point of view.

 Firstly, it is important to understand the mind of a teenager or pre-teen.
 It is important for teenagers to feel connected and accepted within their peer groups.
 They want the autonomy to make their own decisions.
 They want freedom and they want to have fun.
 Lockdown stopped pretty much all of this for our teens.
-They weren’t allowed to go out and along with the usual house rules from their parents, we were suddenly also playing the authoritative role of their teacher.
+They aren’t allowed to go out and along with the usual house rules from their parents, we are suddenly also playing the authoritative role of their teacher.
 Presented like this, we can see how it is literally a formula doomed for failure.

 Whilst we try to take positives out of the unusual situation we have been thrown into, the pressures on our relationships with our older children can’t be denied.
 There are a lot of websites which will help you to understand the mind set of your child.
 Google things like ‘how to understand my teenager’, and ‘how to motivate my teenager’ and you will have an abundance of material open to you.
 Also, don’t be afraid to distinguish between boys and girls.
 Whether you like it or not, parenting a teenage boy is very different to parenting a teenage girl, and whilst there will be similarities, there are also some unique elements.
 Once you have reminded yourself what it is like to be a teenager, the following suggestions I have made will make a lot more sense.